Scotland's World Cup hopes took another blow on Thursday evening as Ecuador beat Germany 2-1.

 In Group L, Scotland need Ghana to beat Croatia by three goals to leapfrog the 2018 runners-up.

-While there are still lots of permutations, Scotland's best realistic chance of qualifying relies on:
+While there are still plenty of permutations, Scotland's best realistic chance of qualifying relies on: